jfgarcia268/vlocity-es_devops_tools/README.md

 Vlocity ES Tools (Beta)
 ==============

-##### Disclaimer: This tool is not an offical tool from Vlocity.
+##### Disclaimer: This tool is not an offical tool from Vlocity or Salesforce.
 It was created with the intent of distributing certain uitlility tools, Use it at your own risk.

 # Install